mmoreram/ControllerExtraBundle/README.md

 }
 ```

 You can define the level of the log.
-You can define default one if none is specified by overwriting it in your `config.yml` file.
+You can define default one if none is specified overwriting it in your `config.yml` file.

 ``` yml
 controller_extra: